yoko-vicky/yoko-vicky/README.md

 </p>

 <h1 align="center">
   I am passionate about writing organized programs and codes beautifully in order to deliver an amazing experience for people.
-I'm looking for new challenges in remote jobs starting from spring in 2021.<br>
+I'm looking for new challenges in remote jobs.<br>
 </h1>

 <h3>